johnae/nixos-configuration/README.md

 [![Build status](https://badge.buildkite.com/4e0d9ed7873fec61b569bd1e43d580393ae98ca1e1e8243ee4.svg)](https://buildkite.com/insane/nixos-configuration)

+## NOTE
+I've recently switched to using the new experimental flake concept so this repo isn't used anymore.
+See this instead: [johnae/world](https://github.com/johnae/world).

 ## NixOS Configuration

 This repo contains NixOS configuration for all my machines.
 It is basically a monorepo containing the configuration for my laptops and servers, including some container images.
 The initial bootstrapping of a machine is done by building a self-installing iso like this: